About Sakunda Holdings - Pindula, Local Knowledge

 |+

-The transaction resulted in the establishment of Trafigura Zimbabwe, which effectively became a subsidiary of Sakunda Holdings.

-The transaction resulted in the establishment of Trafigura Zimbabwe, which effectively became a subsidiary of Sakunda Holdings.
+The transaction resulted in the establishment Trafigura Zimbabwe, which effectively became a subsidiary of Sakunda Holdings.

 Under the deal Sakunda owned 51% of the company with Puma owning 49%.<ref name="Lynton">, Lynton-Edward, [http://lynton-edwards.com/ctc-approves-sakunda-takeover-deal/ CTC approves Sakunda takeover deal], ''Lynton-Edwards Stock Brokers'', published: April 30, 2015, retrieved: June 9, 2016</ref>